xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2002-05-26-water-festival-in-bangkok.md

 entrepreneurial endeavors.
-Now twenty years later, after delivering underground water to this country, we were arriving just in time to celebrate Song Kron, the annual water festival.

-As our Singapore Airlines 747 touched down Dee and I breathed a sigh of relief.
+Now twenty years later, after delivering underground water to this country, we were arriving just in time to celebrate Song Kron, the annual water festival.As our Singapore Airlines 747 touched down Dee and I breathed a sigh of relief.
 We had just finished off a stressful week of work in Riyadh, Saudi Arabia.
-Going from Saudi Arabia to Thailand is like slipping out of a three- piece suit and tight shoes and into a soft cotton tee shirt and sandals.
+Going from Saudi Arabia to Thailand is like slipping out of a three

+iece suit and tight shoes and into a soft cotton tee shirt and sandals.
 It was time to relax and reconnect with old friends and old memories.
 We had talked Dad into joining us in Thailand and his flight from the states was scheduled to arrive a few hours behind ours.
 Our project manager back in the old days had been a big Texan named Larry.
 During his stay, he fell in love with Thailand and had eventually found a way to get back to the “land of smiles.”
 We hadn’t seen Larry for many years, and we were looking forward to a reunion with him and some of our former Thai associates, all of whom promised to be waiting for us at one of old watering holes in the Pat Pong nightclub district.
 Since our last trip, several miles of a new elevated toll road had been completed, and we made it to our hotel in less than an hour, which was a new record.
 Our pal Larry was waiting for us at the hotel and helped us get checked